awesomemotive/simplemap/readme.txt

 * Passing current WordPress post/page ID to search script
 * Fixed bug that created memory errors when large amount of locations were deleted at once
 * Fixed bug that created memory errors on medium size DBs during export.
 Still need to refactor for large exports
-* Change locations from hierarchical to non-hierarchical to avoid poor WP query
+* Change locations from heirarchical to non-hierarchical to avoid poor WP query
 * Fixed error that prevented permalink map from rendering in IE

 = 2.4.3 =